vanym/paniclecraft/CONTRIBUTING.md

 ## Translations

-To add, change translations, you need to commit and pull request to the `1.7.10` branch, and then merge to others.
-Feel free to skip commands translations.

-[Lang files](src/main/resources/assets/paniclecraft/lang/) should be identical in all version branches.
+Check `translations` branch for a translations contributing information.
+[Lang files](src/main/resources/assets/paniclecraft/lang/) should be identical in all versions branches.

 ## Code